-When considering whether this course is a good fit for your student, please consider that in addition to readiness for the course content, students should be developmentally prepared to engage in an 8th- to 10th-grade corporate learning environment as well as the online classroom dynamic.
+When determining whether this course is a good fit for your student, please consider that in addition to readiness for the course content, students should be developmentally prepared to engage in an 8th- to 10th-grade corporate learning environment as well as the online classroom dynamic.
 Please see the course syllabus (below) for a detailed description of student expectations for this course.

 High School Credit: This course is the equivalent of one high school credit in logic or mathematics.

 At Scholé Academy, we have carefully considered how we should engage our contemporary culture as those who believe that Christ is the Truth (John 14:6), and that all truth has its source in him.
 We think it is important to provide our upper school students (in grades 7-12) with tools and opportunities for critically examining various cultural trends, issues and mores through the lens of orthodox, Christian beliefs.
 Being confident in the truth revealed to us in creation, the Scriptures, and the tradition of the church, we are not afraid to follow the truth and its implications nor to address error and falsehood. … Read more about our Faith & Culture.

 “The materials are amazing.
 This class has been the highlight of my daughter’s high school year.” —Christine McVeary, Formal Logic Parent

 The Discovery of Deduction: An Introduction to Formal Logic

 *Required texts are not included in the purchase of the course.